poemm/bigint_experiments/wasm/README.md

 ### Binaryen

-We use binaryen tool `wasm-opt` to optimize Wasm binaries.
-You can download a release of the binaries, or compile it as follows.
+We use binaryen tool `wasm-opt` to optimize compiled wasm executables.
+You can download a release of the binaryen executables, or compile them as follows.
 ```
 git clone https://github.com/webassembly/binaryen.git       #141 MB
 cd binaryen